bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### PIVOT

-The `PIVOT` clause is used to transpose specific data rows in one or more columns into a set of columns in a new DataFrame:
+The `#!sql PIVOT` clause is used to transpose specific data rows in one or more columns into a set of columns in a new DataFrame:
 ```sql
 SELECT col1, ..., colN FROM table_name PIVOT (